syncopika/piano_roll_browser/README.md

 ### features I would like to implement:
 - ability to change color of highlight and color of note blocks, i.e. different for each instrument
 - be able to repeat a section
+- looping?

 ### implementation / design:
 The objective of my piano roll, at least conceptually, is I think fairly straightforward.
 The goal is to arrange a number of notes with